jlevere/elfpreview/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+There are no settings for this extension

 ## Known Issues

+- TypeScript Generation Error:

-- Running `pnpm generate` results in typescript type error.
+    Running `pnpm generate` results in typescript type error.
 This is because `wit2ts` mixes up some types that need to be manually corrected.
 I am unsure if this is a bug or a skill issue.

+- Rust Build Target Warnings:

-- Using the expected build target for rust, `wasm32-wasi` or `wasm32-wasip2` results in linker errors.
+    Using the expected build target for rust, `wasm32-wasi` or `wasm32-wasip2` results in linker errors.
 I am unsure why this is the case, or for that matter, why using a more generic target still works, but it does so :shrug:

+If you experence any other issues, please submit an issue here: [elfpreview/issues](https://github.com/jlevere/elfpreview/issues)

 ## Release Notes

 ### 0.0.1

 Initial release

+## Background

+How files are processed:

+1. Initial Display: Upon opening an ELF file, the extension uses SSR to quickly present basic information (similar to the output of file).

+2. Background Processing: The heavy lifting is performed in the background:

+    - The binary is read into WebAssembly.

+    - The Rust-based parser (using libgoblin) processes the file.

+    - Data is then incrementally populated into the webview.

+3. Communication: Type sharing between TypeScript and WebAssembly is managed via WASI and WIT, with stubs generated using [Microsoft's wit2ts tool](https://github.com/microsoft/vscode-wasm/blob/main/wasm-component-model/bin/wit2ts).

 ## Tests